6 Tips for Traveling with Ulcerative Colitis

 Carry on your medications

-For the obvious reasons, it is always a good idea to have your medications with you.
+Aside from the possibilties of delays or lost luggage, it is always a good idea to have your medications with you.
 Medications that are clearly labeled and declared at airport security are usually allowed without issue.
 If you have any doubts about your ability to take your medication on a plane with you, talk to your doctor before your trip about a “letter of medical necessity.”

 Get a “can’t wait” card